cschladetsch/KAI/Doc/Meaning.md

   * Scripting (with not one but *three* languages!)
   * Your shell

-## First Application
+## First Application - Beesh

 Bash++.
-Be a shell you can use daily across many machines.
+Be a shell - **Beesh**.
+A shell you can use daily across many machines and any OS.
 Integrate C/C++ seamlessly and type-safely.
+Connect to each other.

 * A cross-platform shell that runs on all your machines (OSX, Windows, Ubuntu) with no setup cost.
   * Default to native shell.
 All commands preceeded by backtick or whatever will be redirected to KAI.